mayur-salokhe/Dynamic_File_Organizer/README.md

 - Provide an option to undo file movements.

 ## License
-This project is licensed under the MIT License.
+This project is open-source and available for modification and distribution..

 ## Author
 Developed by **Mayur Salokhe**